Tagirijus/DashboardTaskSorting/README.md

 1. Sort by due date ASC, while keeping tasks without any due date at the bottom.
 2. Then sort by priority DESC.

+Also _(since version 1.5.0)_ there is the option to group task by their columnnames on the "My tasks" view.

 Screenshots
 -------------